 I often receive questions such as “what are Venice highlights?” and “how long should we stay?”
 So I put together the things I like to do when I’m in Venice, to share them with you.
 Whenever it made sense, I tried to make suggestions “beyond the obvious”, in order to make your Venice stay a really unique and memorable experience.
 Continue reading “Twenty top things to do in Venice, beyond the obvious”

 What to see, do and enjoy during Venice carnival, an unmissable Italian event.

 Venice Carnival is much more than costumed chaos: parades, processions, masquerade balls, entertainment, music, and parties… well Venice Carnival will offer you everything you need to live a really unique and rewarding experience (especially if you manage to avoid week ends, when the town gets really crowded).

-A walking tour to discover in one day the top sights and attractions of Romeo and Juliet lovely town
+Top things to do and see in Verona in one day.
+A walking tour to discover in a day trip the top sights and attractions of Romeo and Juliet lovely town.

 Relax in natural hot water pools, surrounded by centenary trees and beautiful lawns, less than 20 minutes drive from Peschiera and Sirmione, and for a very reasonable price?
 Yes you can, in the Parco termale del Garda (“Garda Thermal Park”)!

 This is a fantastic off the beaten path itinerary in the Garda lake area, that will make you discover by bike delightful hamlets, ancient water mills and peaceful river banks.
 It’s a perfect family tour, my 9 years old boy was delighted to have accomplished such an “adventure” and spent hours staring at (and playing with..) the many water mills in Borghetto sul Mincio.
 Continue reading “Garda lake: biking tour on the Mincio river”